SuperLatte/Neural-Machine-Translation/README.md

    decreasing.
 2. Batch code finished.
 3. Can use nltk BLEU score
-4. No beam search during the training process.(Needs confirmation)
+4. No beam search during the training process.(Confirmed by TA)
+5. Evaluation finished